 - Scaling the service using an auto-scaling group (ASG)

 What makes Amazon EC2 different?

 What makes Amazon EC2 different is that users use only the capacity that they need.
-Amazon EC2 eliminates the user need to make large and expensive hardware purchases, reduces the need to forecast traffic, and enables users to immediately deal with changes in requirements or spikes in popularity related to users’ application or service.
+Amazon EC2 eliminates the user’s need to make large and expensive hardware purchases, reduces the need to forecast traffic, and enables users to immediately deal with changes in requirements or spikes in popularity related to users’ applications or services.